-A decision to expel a student by the Administrative Expulsion Panel must be supported by substantial evidence that the student committed any of the expellable offenses listed above (also listed in "Attachment A: Grounds for Suspension and Expulsion").
+A decision to expel a student by the Administrative Hearing Panel must be supported by substantial evidence that the student committed any of the expellable offenses listed above.
 Findings of fact shall be based solely on the evidence at the hearing.
 While no evidence shall be based solely on hearsay, sworn declarations may be admitted as testimony from witnesses of whom the School Principal determines that disclosure of their identity or testimony at the hearing may subject them to an unreasonable risk of physical or psychological harm and are exceptions to hearsay.
 While technical rules of evidence do not apply to expulsion hearings, evidence may be admitted and used as proof only if it is the kind of evidence on which reasonable persons can rely in the conduct of serious affairs.

-1. ADMINISTRATIVE EXPULSION PANEL REPORT/DECISION
+1. ADMINISTRATIVE HEARING PANEL REPORT/DECISION

-In reaching their conclusion, the AEP will consider (1) Campus safety; (2) severity of incident; (3)the student's history of discipline; (4) potential disruption of learning environment; (5) deterrence.
-Following the presentation of facts and witness statements during the hearing, the AEP may reach any of the following conclusions:
+In reaching their conclusion, the AHP will consider (1) Campus safety; (2) severity of incident; (3) the student's history of discipline; (4) potential disruption of learning environment; (5) deterrence.
+Following the presentation of facts and witness statements during the hearing, the AHP may reach any of the following conclusions: